clux/modul8/docs/require.md

 In other words, collisions should not occur unless you have duplicate files in different domains and you are overly relaxed about your domain specifiers, or you have actual files with arbiter names lying around.

-## Hooking into define

-modul8 defines way to help you attach objects/fn to certain domains both live on the client and from the server.
-The [API docs](api.html) have full information on these features.